 These are safer to use on the court and much less likely to catch on an edge and sprain your ankle.
-Secondarily it might even help your game if your lateral movement is better your game might be better.
+Secondarily it might even help your overall game.
+So, if your lateral movement is better your game might be better.

 Difference Between Running Shoes And Court Shoes – (Outsoles)

-Let’s talk about the treads that you have on a running shoe versus the treads on court shoes for pickleball.
+Let’s talk about basic difference between training vs running shoes.
+The treads that you have on a running shoe versus the treads on court shoes for pickleball.
 The running shoe treads are cut much more deeply into the sole and typically,

 They’re cut with ridges across your shoe.
 Such that it’s going to Grip pulling you forward.